 If you’re on the seller’s side and you have partners or shareholders, you must make sure each is working toward the same end goal.
 Let’s say that one of the partners has his own selling agenda or wants a different sales outcome.
 Then, sellers could end up on different pages at the end of the process.
 If co-sellers cannot reach their own internal agreements, they cannot move forward with a purchase agreement with the buyer.

 I’ve also seen disruptions arise due to parties unaffiliated with either buyers or sellers.
 Perhaps you must delay closing because you’re waiting on a landlord to validate and approve the new lessee (the buyer).
 Or maybe a supplier or vendor refuses to transfer a contract from seller to buyer.
 Many times, situations outside of buyers’ and sellers’ immediate control delay or disrupt closings.

 Worst of all, the deal could just die.
 Some buyers get right up to the purchasing table and get cold feet.
-I’ve even seen some sellers get cold feet and walk away from the closing.
+I’ve even seen some sellers simply change their mind and walk away from the closing.
 One seller, in particular, decided he didn’t like the buyer, and he walked away from the sale during the due diligence process.

 Now many times, the seller is locked into the deal and cannot walk away.
 Legal documents and agreements bind them to the sale.
 However, buyers, at times, have the ability to walk away for one reason or the other.

 I have even seen a buyer walk away from the business sale because he was diagnosed with a terminal illness after he issued his Letter of Intent.

 The Ultimate Sale – Showing you what is needed to get full value from the sale of your business.
 Grab a copy today!

 You never know what could happen before the business sale closes.
 So what are we to do when we find ourselves facing unexpected disruptions?